A. Leon Higginbotham Jr.: Personal life

 Higginbotham married twice and was survived by his second wife, two sons and two daughters.
 In August 1948, shortly after graduating from college, he married Jeanne L. Foster, with whom he had three children.
 That marriage ended in divorce in 1988.
 He later married Evelyn Brooks Higginbotham, who survived him.

 He is the uncle of law professor F. Michael (Mike) Higginbotham of the University of Baltimore School of Law, who co-authored works with his uncle, and who has published open letters to a number of important figures in his late uncle's voice.

 Awards and honors

 Higginbotham was elected to the American Philosophical Society in 1978 and the American Academy of Arts and Sciences in 1993.
 President Clinton awarded him the Presidential Medal of Freedom in 1995.
 In 1996, the NAACP award him its highest honor, the Spingarn Medal.
 Higginbotham received the first Spirit of Raoul Wallenberg Humanitarian Award in 1994 from the American Swedish Historical Museum on the basis of his advocacy on behalf of America's children within the legal profession and his human rights efforts in South Africa.
 The Lawyers' Committee for Civil Rights Under Law named its annual A. Leon Higginbotham Corporate Leadership Award after Judge Higginbotham.
-Higginbotham was award honorary degrees from 62 different universities.
+Higginbotham was awarded honorary degrees from 62 different universities.